US Fulbright Logo

 Candidate Profile

-The Academic Committee responsible for selecting U.S. grantees to Ecuador makes a holistic review of the applicants.
-Successful applicants have well defined projects with clear objectives, methodology, and work plan.
-It is also important that candidates have good intercultural and communication skills, are adaptable to new environments, are able to respresent the values of the program, and share their culture and the diversity of the United States with their host community.
+The Commission’s academic committee is responsible for selecting U.S. grantees to Ecuador.
+Successful applicants have well-defined projects with clear objectives, methodologies, and work plans.
+It is also important that candidates have strong interpersonal skills, are adaptable to new environments, and are responsible adults who represent the values of the program and contribute to their host communities.

 What is life like for Fulbrighters in the host country?